archeusabele/comfyui-loadimagewithsubfolder/README.md

 This is a fork of [@liangt/comfyui-loadimagewithsubfolder](https://github.com/liangt/comfyui-loadimagewithsubfolder) with enhanced image file type support.

+Pulling from the original repository, I was not able to see any image file type other than JPG.
+Now, in addition to the original owner's support for JPG, PNG, and WEBP formats, the extended list of file types is completely supported by the node.

 ### Added Image File Types

-Extended support for additional image formats beyond the standard PNG/JPG:
+Extended support for additional image formats beyond the standard PNG/JPG/WEBP:

 - **BMP** - Windows bitmap format
 - **GIF** - Graphics Interchange Format (animated support)